Health Plan Benefits and the Law

 - Employers have a "fiduciary responsibility" to the plan beneficiaries.
 That means that when negotiating plan benefits, employers must always act in the best interests of their employees.

 - Claims for benefits must be decided in a timely fashion.
 If the claim is denied, there must be a process for review.
-This provision is especially important to employees who have Health Maintenance Organizations, or HMO's, deciding what care employees should receive.
+This provision is especially important to employees who have Health Maintenance Organizations (HMOs), deciding what care employees should receive.

 - If an employee's benefits are terminated, it must be for a bona fide reason.
 For example, an employer is not allowed to terminate its older workers' benefits simply because their health care needs would make their benefits more expensive than those of younger workers.